-OpenWRT installation instructions for APU2 and APU3 boards
+OpenWRT installation instructions for APU2/APU3/APU4 boards

 Easy, step by step instructions:

-- Prepare debian bootable USB
+- Prepare Debian bootable USB

-- Connect your debian USB to APU board and boot
+- Connect your Debian USB to APU board and boot

-- download OpenWRT image onto the debian USB
+- download OpenWRT image onto the Debian USB

 - Flash the SSD drive with the OpenWRT image